Close Button

 • Wear makeup in the four weeks post-surgery

-Did you know only 5% of patients who have a special lens implant need further adjustment following the operation?
+Less than 5% of patients who have a special lens implant may need further adjustment following the operation?
 This is carried out as a simple outpatient procedure with a local anaesthetic.

 Book your cataract surgery consultation